Organising your Stay in Innsbruck

 Third country citizens who do not have a residence permit from another EU member state and who wish to stay in Austria for more than 6 months require a Residence Permit – Student (“Aufenthaltsbewilligung Student”).

-Incoming exchange students will receive their letter of acceptance from UIBK, that is needed for a visa application, after successfully completing their online application.
+Incoming exchange students will receive their letter of acceptance from the UIBK, that is needed for a visa application, after successfully completing their online application.
 Visiting research students and trainees are usually not enrolled and have to contact their supervisor at UIBK in order to receive a Letter of Invitation.

 In accordance with the EU directive for students and researchers, third-country nationals who study in another country of the European Union (except for Ireland and Denmark) and who participate in a mobility programme in Austria that does not exceed 360 days may be allowed to use their EU student residence permit for their full exchange stay in Innsbruck.
 Please check with the Austrian embassy in your country of residence if this is possible for your individual case or if you have to apply for an Austrian national visa/residence permit.